ARgorithm/toolkit/docs/docs/server.md

 ## Interacting with server

-1. Once the server is running, you can check whether its running by entering the public IP on the browswer.
-You should get the server running page. you can check the api routes on `/docs` page with help of FastAPI Swagger UI.
+1. Once the server is running, you can check whether its running by entering the public IP in a browswer.
+You can check the api routes on `/docs` page with the help of FastAPI Swagger UI.
 You can get the api routes in json format at the `/openapi.json`.

     ![](https://user-images.githubusercontent.com/35735486/104831190-97d6fb80-58ac-11eb-92d3-bd7a6d823cfe.png)